mehmetozanguven/jpa_fundamentals_and_hibernate/README.md

 - `one-to-many-and-many-to-one`: Learn how to map one-to-many relationship and which methods are the best for the perfomance.
 - `many-to-many`: Learn how to map many-to-many relationship.
 - `association-override`: How to create relationship using `@Embeddable` and `@Embedded`
+- `inheritance-strategies`: Learn options to construct inheritance relationship in JPA and also learn how to use `@MappedSuperclass`